SansGuidon/bookmarks/README.md

 * [debugCSS](https://imbrianj.github.io/debugCSS/) - (X)HTML debugging tool built with CSS | debugCSS is meant to be loaded on an existing page to highlight potentially broken, malformed or legacy (X)HTML.
 Not all "errors" are created equally, so they are color coded to highlight severity.
 Green is "probably not a big problem", yellow is "worth looking at" and red is "you really should fix this." **See also** [GitHub repository](https://github.com/imbrianj/debugCSS)
 * [HTML_CodeSniffer](https://squizlabs.github.io/HTML_CodeSniffer/) - Accessibility Auditor Bookmarklet | Check that your HTML code conforms to your coding standard

-* [u/TrimMyHedges](https://www.reddit.com/r/gamecollecting/comments/76jgwx/collecting_vs_playing/) - (2017) Collecting vs playing - the problem of spending more time browsing forums, looking for good deals, good games and collecting them etc than actually playing. aka the thrill of the hunt.
- :video_game:
 > News
 * [Game Jams on itch.io](https://itch.io/jams) - itch.io is a place for hosting and participating in game jams online.
 Anyone can instantly create and host a jam.
 60,525 games have been created for jams hosted on itch.io.
 * [Retronator Magazine](https://medium.com/retronator-magazine) - Pixel Art, Gaming & Saturated Colors